-On Wednesday 6 April employer National Insurance contributions for apprentices aged under 25 years were abolished.
+On Wednesday 6 April, it was officially announced that employer National Insurance contributions are to be abolished for apprentices aged under 25 years of age.
 The result of which will see employers of young apprentices save thousands of pounds.
 The Government is committed to ensuring more people can access high quality apprenticeships and this measure will support youth employment and provide one more great reason for employers to benefit from hiring an apprentice.

 Skills Minister Nick Boles said: